-Every shareholder is entitled to vote in person or by appointing up to two proxies to attend and vote on his or her behalf.
-With poll voting, shareholders and/or, their proxies are entitled to one vote for every share represented at general meetings.
+Every shareholder is entitled to vote in person or by appointing up to 2 proxies to attend and vote on his or her behalf.
+With poll voting, shareholders and/or, their proxies are entitled to 1 vote for every share represented at general meetings.

-In compliance with Bermuda law, the Company's Bye-laws does not allow corporations which provide nominee or custodial services to appoint more than two proxies to attend and participate in general meetings as proxies.
+In compliance with Bermuda law, the Company's Bye-laws do not allow corporations which provide nominee or custodial services to appoint more than 2 proxies to attend and participate in general meetings as proxies.

-At general meetings, separate resolutions are proposed for each substantially separate issue to avoid bundling of resolutions unless, the resolutions are inter-dependent and linked to form one significant proposal (Provision 11.2 of 2018 Code).
+At general meetings, separate resolutions are proposed for each substantially separate issue to avoid bundling of resolutions unless, the resolutions are inter-dependent and linked to form 1 significant proposal (Provision 11.2 of 2018 Code).

 The Directors, including the Chairman of the respective Board Committees and the External Auditors attend general meetings to address issues or queries raised by shareholders.
 The External Auditors is present at the AGM to address shareholders' queries on the conduct of the audit and the preparation and content of the auditors' report.
-For the last AGM held in July 2019, all the Directors attended the meeting (Provision 11.3 of 2018 Code).
+For the last AGM held in July 2021, all the Directors attended the meeting, which was conducted by way of electronic means (Provision 11.3 of 2018 Code).